Using Token2 FIDO2 Security keys for OpenSSH

 ssh-keygen -K

-This command will extract all recorded SSH keys (both private and public!) and save them as files on disk.
+This command will extract all recorded SSH keys (both private and public!) and save them into a running ssh-agent.

 First, if you choose to store your SSH keys on a security key, you need to secure it with a PIN.
 Otherwise, anyone who gains access to the security key will be able to use your SSH keys as well.